 Once approved to fly into DCA, operators must follow strict procedural guidelines.

-View operating procedures…
+View the DCA operating procedures.

 Flights must be screened at and depart from a designated gateway airport as the last point of departure prior to arriving at DCA.
 Consult the most recently-updated list of authorized airports for more information.
-Review list of airports (PDF).

 Armed Security Officer (ASO) Program